xMistt/rebootpy/docs/ext/commands/commands.rst

     import typing

     @bot.command()
-    async def union(ctx, what: typing.Union[fortnitepy.Friend, fortnitepy.User]):
+    async def union(ctx, what: typing.Union[rebootpy.Friend, rebootpy.User]):
         await ctx.send(what.display_name)

-The ``what`` parameter would either take a :class:`fortnitepy.Friend` converter or a :class:`fortnitepy.User` converter.
+The ``what`` parameter would either take a :class:`rebootpy.Friend` converter or a :class:`rebootpy.User` converter.
 The way this works is through a left-to-right order.
-It first attempts to convert the input to a :class:`fortnitepy.Friend`, and if it fails it tries to convert it to a :class:`fortnitepy.User`.
+It first attempts to convert the input to a :class:`rebootpy.Friend`, and if it fails it tries to convert it to a :class:`rebootpy.User`.
 If all converters fail, then a special error is raised, :exc:`~ext.commands.BadUnionArgument`.

 Note that any valid converter discussed above can be passed in to the argument list of a :data:`typing.Union`.